 Dr. Humphress received a BA from Stanford, an MBA from Portland State, an Instructional Systems Development Certificate from UMBC and completed a PhD from Walden University in Public Policy and Administration.

-Mr. Smith Kalita is an experienced program/project manager analyst with over 13 years of experience.
+Mr. Smith Kalita is an experienced program/project manager analyst with over 17 years of experience.
 He is a Project Management Institute certified Project Management Professional (PMP), an International Society for Performance Improvement Certified Performance Technologist (CPT), and is certified in Saba, Incorporated’s Peak Performance System Optimizing Human Performance Front-End Analysis, Training Design, and Training Development methodologies.
 He is also a certified Kirkpatrick Principal Evaluator.
-In addition, Mr. Kalita serves as an Adjunct Instructor at Booz Allen Hamilton’s Learning and Development Center in McLean, Virginia, and also facilitates project management training workshops for some of his Government clients.
+In addition, Mr. Kalita served as an Adjunct Instructor at Booz Allen Hamilton’s Learning and Development Center in McLean, Virginia, and also facilitates project management training workshops for some of his Government clients.

 Prior to joining Booz Allen, Mr. Kalita retired from active duty as a U.S. Coast Guard Aviator with 23 years of aviation experience and over 4,500 operational flying hours with a specialization in safety program management, aircraft mishap analysis, and aircrew training.
 While assigned to U.S. Coast Guard Headquarters in Washington, DC, he served as the HH-65A Safety Program Manager, and managed the Coast Guard’s Flight Safety Officer professional development and Crew Resource Management training programs.